 3) Pressure to Perform

-Another challenge for the 21st century youth leader involves the pressure to perform.
+Perhaps the most oppressive challenge in this list involves the pressure to perform.
 While this struggle may vary from person to person, the common denominator is usually a fear of judgment or failure.

-For instance, a youth pastor may embrace a performance mentality in light of feeling less spiritual than his elderly superiors…or be more concerned about aesthetic matters than shepherding community.
+For instance, a youth pastor may feel less spiritual than his superiors and embrace a performance mentality or over-focus on aesthetic matters than shepherding community.

-2) Specifically vision and mission.
+- Specifically vision and mission.
 Also, it does concern me how some are not taking ownership of their kids’ spiritual growth.
-While some parents are extremely overprotective, others can rely too heavily on the church to change their kids
+While some parents are extremely overprotective, others can rely too heavily on the church to change their kids.

 Photo credits: youthministry360.com, thegospelcoalition.org & zachhaas.com